 For those grants that are student-specific, there may be further subdivisions of eligibility by academic level.
 Student-specific grants will also require a support letter from a mentor or other school representative to verify academic status of the applicant, and to give a general statement of support.

-For merit- or accomplishment-based awards, the same eligibility requirements apply, but are usually not based upon application, but rather upon nomination to and evaluation by the board of directors or an assigned committee.
+For merit- or accomplishment-based awards, the same eligibility requirements apply, but are usually not based upon application, but rather upon nomination to and evaluation by the Board of Directors or an assigned committee.

 The purpose of our grants and awards program is to further the goals of the organization and support our tax-exempt status by facilitating research and field work, enabling participation in scientific meetings to present and disseminate information to other dipterists, entomologists and the public, providing students opportunities to learn about flies, providing the means for students and non-students to perform meaningful research activities, and rewarding outstanding efforts by students and non-students in publications about Diptera and activities in dipterology.
 Across these purposes, a further goal is to provide for those recipients who would otherwise not have the means to perform these activities or participate in such Diptera-related events.